Confederate Railroad

 Confederate Railroad (originally known as "Confederate RR") is an American country rock band founded in 1987 in Marietta, Georgia, by Danny Shirley (lead vocals), Michael Lamb (lead guitar), Mark Dufresne (drums), Chris McDaniel (keyboards), Warren "Gates" Nichols (steel guitar), and Wayne Secrest (bass guitar).
 After serving as a backing band for outlaw country acts David Allan Coe and Johnny Paycheck, the band signed to a recording contract with Atlantic Records, releasing their self-titled debut album that year.
-In the 1990s, they released four more albums for Atlantic.

-Confederate Railroad has released six studio albums.
-In addition, 18 of their singles have entered the Billboard Hot Country Songs charts.
+The band's debut album is certified as double platinum and their second album (Notorious) has also had platinum level sales.
+They have also had 18 singles on the Billboard Hot Country Songs charts.

 The band's most recent studio album, Lucky to Be Alive, was issued on the D&B Masterworks label on July 15, 2016.
 The band released their first live album, Confederate Railroad Live: Back to the Barrooms, on the E1 Music label on June 15, 2010.